alexk99/the_router/bras/bras_howto_eng.md

 is described in this configuration file.
 TheRouter announces network 10.111.0.0/29 which is used for SNAT function and serves as public addresses for subscribers.
-Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of global public IP address.
+Note that a private prefix 10.111.0.0/29 is used only due to the test nature of this howto and lack of global public IP address.
 In a real environment, global public IP addresses are usually used in cases like this.